 How to get here: You can take a flight from Delhi to Port Blair and then take the air-conditioned catamaran ferry, which takes only 90 minutes to get to the island.

 4. Kodaikanal, Tamil Nadu

-Known as the “Princess of Hill Stations” this is one of the best monsoon destinations in India.
-Situated in the Palani hills of western ghat it offers enchanting waterfalls, lakes and lush greenery and spectacular views of the ghats and hills.
+Known as the “Princess of Hill Stations”, Kodaikanal is one of the destinations in India to visit during the monsoon season.
+Located in the Palani Hills of the western ghat it offers enchanting waterfalls, lakes and lush greenery and spectacular views of the ghats and hills.
 If you’re a nature lover, this place is perfect for you.
-You can stroll around the Berijam lake and visit the Kodai lake which is the man-made lake surrounded by rocks and trees.
+You can stroll around the Berijam lake and visit the Kodai lake, which is the human-made lake surrounded by rocks and trees.
 Another treat for your eyes is the scenic view of the hills at Palni hills.
 With lots of boating, trekking and sightseeing, this makes for the perfect monsoon getaway!

 How to get there: The fastest way to reach Kodaikanal from New Delhi is to take a flight from New Delhi to Madurai.
 From Madurai, you can hire a cab to get to Kodaikanal, which is a 3-hour drive.